On-farm Evaluation of an Innovative Anaerobic Soil Disinfestation Practice for Improving Organic Carrot Production in North Florida

 Research results and discussion:

-Root-knot nematode infestation was assessed at harvest.
-Plants were dug up and root galling was evaluated based on a 0-10 scale (0 = no galls and 10 = plant and roots dead).
-Overall, very few root galls were observed, indicating a rather low level of root-knot nematode infestation in the field.
-With respect to weed assessment, soil treatments did not differ significantly in weed count, although the number of weeds tended to be lower in the ASD1 plot relative to other treatments during the carrot production season.
-Spiny sowthistle, American pokeweed, and common lambsquarters were among the major weed species detected.
+Root-knot nematode infestation was assessed at harvest for the three trials.
+Overall, very few root galls were observed and soil root-knot nematode population density remained low, indicating a rather low level of root-knot nematode infestation in the field.
+With respect to weed assessment, soil treatments did not differ significantly in weed count in Trial 1, although the number of weeds tended to be lower in the ASD1 plots relative to other treatments during the carrot production season.
+For Trials 2 and 3, significant soil treatment effects were detected, with ASD1 showing significantly lower numbers of weeds compared with ASD2 and ASD3.
+Spiny sowthistle, American pokeweed, nutsedge, and common lambsquarters were among the major weed species detected.

 Participation Summary